Motadata recognized in Gartner Market Guide for Network Automation and Orchestration 2020

 Motadata has been recognised as a representative vendor providing network automation as part of a suite of software.
 Motadata NMS Platform offers network automation features that enable organizations to respond more efficiently to changes needed across the network and have full visibility across IT Infrastructure

-"Network automation is the strategic direction most enterprises are moving towards, by 2023 60% of Data Centre activities are expected to be automated, We are very happy to have our representation in the report as Motadata has enabled Enterprises, Telcos, & Government agencies to solve complex network monitoring problems and accelerated their digital initiatives." says Amit Shingala CEO Motadata
+"Network automation is the strategic direction most enterprises are moving towards, by 2023 60 per cent of Data Centre activities are expected to be automated, We are very happy to have our representation in the report as Motadata has enabled Enterprises, Telcos, and Government agencies to solve complex network monitoring problems and accelerated their digital initiatives" said Amit Shingala CEO Motadata

 Motadata Platform enables the IT teams configure, manage, modify or upgrade devices remotely while also manages critical network changes and automate repetitive manual tasks across complex, multi-vendor networks, some of the key features